North Africa and the Middle East: A crushing cereal dependency

 On another level, in the Arab world, wheat also plays the role of detonator, when it runs out or its price explodes.
 In order to take these risks into account, many governments in the region have for years practiced supportive policies on staple foods.
 By striving to maintain a low price of bread through public finances, the authorities in place are in a way buying social peace and time in power.
 Thus, transfer mechanisms have been developed (subsidies, price support, food stamps) to cushion shocks and make basic products accessible to as many people as possible.

 In 2012, in the wake of the Arab revolts, 40 billion dollars had been devoted to food subsidies in the Anmo region!
 However, these transfers weigh very heavily on the budgets of these States, some of which are currently experiencing considerable financial difficulties.
-“If reforms are carried out, they are generally technical, but the risk is (too) great, for the power in place, to touch these social mechanisms, the total stoppage of which could set fire to the country.
+“If reforms are carried out, they are generally technical, but the risk is (too) great, for the power in place, to touch these social mechanisms, the total stoppage of which might set fire to the country.
 Budgetarily unsustainable, open to criticism since they are often made to the detriment of spending on other sectors or sometimes of embezzlement, these subsidies on basic necessities – including bread – remain politically essential… The year 2022, between the socio-economic effects -prolonged economic conditions of the Covid pandemic and the turmoil on the world cereal markets because of the war in Ukraine, came to remind us that the majority of Arab countries were looking more closely at the question of the price of bread, this fundamental and timeless variable, capable of inflaming a region with chronic geopolitical effervescence” , further states the document.

 1691325271